frontendpatterns/frontendpatterns.dev/src/content/patterns/keyboard-navigation.md

 ## Solution

-Apply the Keyboard Navigation pattern by supporting full keyboard interaction for users who can't or don't use pointing devices, and reinforce it with concise examples or tests.
+Support full keyboard interaction for users who can't or don't use pointing devices.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.